 Your dog’s digestive system is a good example of this.
-Just as they need a different diet to us, their tummies also work differently and need different things than ours do.
+Just as dogs need a different diet to us, their tummies also work differently and need different things than ours do.
 We know it’s not the most glamorous subject, but by becoming familiar with your dog’s digestive health and how it works, you’ll be better placed to spot the signs of sickness.

 Your dog’s digestive system: how it works